daticahealth/cks-docs/source/sections/service-config-tutorials/ingress.md

 **Step 5**
 Deploy the application

-Now that the YAML files and key-cert pair have been created, we are ready to deploy the application.
+Now that the YAML files and TLS Secret have been created, we are ready to deploy the application.

 ```sh
 $ kubectl apply -f ./example/deployment.yaml